-Our books and records constitute evidence of our clients' beneficial interests in the securities.
+Our books and records constitute evidence of our clients' proprietary interest in the securities.
 The ability to rely on such evidence would be particularly important on insolvency.
 In the case of either an ISA or an OSA, an insolvency practitioner may require a full reconciliation of the books and records in respect of all securities accounts prior to the release of any securities from those accounts.

-We are subject to the client asset rules of the UK Financial Conduct Authority (CASS Rules), which contain strict and detailed requirements as to the maintenance of accurate books and records and the reconciliation of our records against those of the CSDs with which accounts are held.
+We are subject to the client asset rules of the German Custody Act, the German Securities Trading Act and the Official Requirements regarding Safe Custody Business, which contain strict and detailed requirements as to the maintenance of accurate books and records and the reconciliation of our records against those of the CSDs with which accounts are held.
 We are also subject to regular audits in respect of our compliance with those rules.
-As long as books and records are maintained in accordance with the CASS Rules, clients should receive the same level of protection from both ISAs and OSAs.
+As long as books and records are maintained in accordance with these rules, clients should receive the same level of protection from both ISAs and OSAs.